Carla J. Mulford“Benjamin Franklin and the Revolution at Home”

-The Monroe County Historical Association held its 103rd Annual Meeting and Luncheon on February 23, 2025 at Terraview, Stroudsmoor Country Inn, Stroudsburg.
+The Monroe County Historical Association will hold its 104th Annual Meeting and Luncheon on Sunday, February 22, 2026 at Terraview, Stroudsmoor Country Inn, Stroudsburg.

 1 pm | Luncheon